anabaf/revenge-of-the-moron/README.md

 ## Summary

-Revenge Of The Moron is a shooter-style game developed by Beatriz, David and Collin in just 11 days.
+Revenge Of The Moron is a shooter-style game developed by [Beatriz](https://github.com/imbibs), [Colin](https://github.com/TheConiak) and David in just 11 days.
 This project was open-themed, and in our case we decided to follow a themed based on our bootcamp, showcasing our creativity and dedication to represent our peers and faculty.
 The game utilizes the SimpleGFX library and offers an engaging and entertaining experience.

 ## Gameplay